 Assessment is the measurement of data through a scoring process to determine if targets were met.
 Performance is assessed against the achievement or non-achievement of targets.
 Assessment involves assessing whether targets and standards have been met.
-Performance assessment must give a true reflection of the achievement of results as outlined in the Performance Plan.
+Performance

 Based on the contracted standards of performance and relative weightings, performance assessment entails: